 To brown the roast, you’ll heat up oil in a skillet and slowly brown the roast, getting a good color on all sides, about three or four minutes per side, or about 15 to 20 minutes, total.
 Be patient!

-And save the drippings if you plan on making any type or sauce or gravy because you really don’t have any drippings when the roast cooks in the oven.
+Make sure to save the drippings if you plan on making any type of sauce or gravy because you really don’t have any drippings when the roast cooks in the oven.
 The oven method is so gentle that every bit of juice stays in the roast.

 In the initial cooking time, you’ll roast from anywhere to an hour and a quarter to two and a quarter hours, depending on the size of the roast and how well you want it done.
-During this stage, you’re shooting for five degrees less than you want your roast cooked at.
+During this stage, you’re shooting for five degrees less than the final temperature of the roast when it is done to your preference.
 The roast will cook slowly at first, but towards the end of this stage of the cooking time, the temperature will spike quickly.
 Be prepared once it gets to within 10 degrees of your desired temperature.
 Then turn the oven off without opening the door.

 As a quick reference, here are the standard temperature/doneness levels for roasts, noting that you’ll want to shoot for the center of each range as there is some overlap:

 120°F to 130°F, (49°C to 52°C) = Rare